mylivn-gmbh/jobs/quality-assurance.md

+We are looking for you!

-## Quality Assurance Engineer (M/W)
+## QUALITY ASSURANCE ENGINEER (M/W)

-### Full Time — Munich, Germany

-### Mylivn - Your Lifestyle Social Network

-## Who we are

-Mylivn is a lifestyle social network where creators have the freedom to influence their own experience.
-It provides a place for everyone to run their own channel in a community where being active means being seen.

-It’s like your own app within our app – a place to share your way of “livn”.

-Mylivn was founded in 2015 and is based in Munich, Germany.

-## What we do

-Mylivn is a social lifestyle community where brand builders, bloggers, content creators, influencers and adventurers strive to inspire change with their own channel.

-The Mylivn community is made up of creators, influencers, bloggers and adventurers who run their own channel of inspirations that are both intriguing and exciting.
-You can follow hundreds of channels to stay up to date with the most spectacular lifestyles or inspirations and follow their way of livn.

-Mylivn is seeking to hire excited and motivated team members that are willing to share their expertise and push their capabilities to the next level.
+Mylivn is a social network for modern creative minds with multiple passions.
+Our mission is to inspire genuine creativity and authentic connections.
+We have a team of enthusiastic and creative doers from all over the world, and we’re always looking for new talents.

+Join us on our mission to transform social media!

 ## Your profile
 - 4+ years of experience in QA.
 - You have a thorough understanding of QA principles, tools and techniques and have solid experience in a similar role.
 - You are experienced in Compatibility Testing, incorporating different browsers, platforms and devices.
 - Understanding of security concepts in web application, how to test application against different types of security threats.
 - Great team spirit and communication skills.
 - Disciplined approach in issue investigation and writing thorough descriptions for issues.

 ## Your roles
 - You perform exploratory and experience-based testing of new features.
 - You refine user stories, acceptance criteria, and examples of use cases.
 - You clearly describe reproducible defects and problem scenarios.